ElizMishina/Data_analytics_Bootcamp_Project/README.md

     * Scaled and transformed X_train & X_test
     * Created Linear regression instance, trained and fit the testing sets, printed coefficients, mean squared error, and r-squared value
     * Created Random Forest Regressor model, trained and fit the testing sets, printed mean squared error, and r-squared value

+Limitiations to the models inlcude the following:
+    * Limited data on some of the selected features
+    * Correlation coefficients not accurately representing the true correlation of independent variables to dependent variable